IRIB TV1

-IRIB TV1 (شبکه یک) is one of the 40 national television channels in Iran.
+IRIB TV1 (شبکه یک) is one of the 40 national television stations in Iran.

-IRIB TV1 was the first national television channel in Iran, and is now the oldest Iranian television channel having been established in 1958.
-The channel is referred to by some as the National Channel, as most of Islamic Republic of Iran Broadcasting's television budget is set aside for this channel.
+IRIB TV1 was the first national television station in Iran, and is now the oldest Iranian television station having been established in 1958.
+The channel is referred to by some as the National Channel, as most of Islamic Republic of Iran Broadcasting's television budget is set aside for this station.

-The channel has a wide range of programming such as drama series, television premieres of major Iranian movies, and talk shows.
+The station has a wide range of programming such as drama series, television premieres of major Iranian movies, and talk shows.
 Children's shows also air in reruns, but most of them air first-run on IRIB TV2's youth programming block.
-The channel also has the most watched Iranian news broadcast and televises the Friday prayers.
-The channel televised major sporting events until IRIB TV3 attained the rights for those broadcasts, as well as numerous viewers.
+The station also has the most watched Iranian news broadcast and televises the Friday prayers.
+The station televised major sporting events until these were moved to IRIB TV3.

-This channel has been subjected to human rights abuses by airing forced confessions on live television.
+This station has been subjected to human rights abuses by airing forced confessions on live television.